sholihinK/sholihinK.github.io/challenge3.md

                             🚩 Welcome to the CTF Training Simulation! 🚩<br>
                             Current User: student | Objective: Capture the Flag<br>
                             <br>
-                            🎯 Your mission: Escalate privileges, crack mary's account, and capture the flag<br>
+                            🎯 Your mission: Use GTFOBins techniques to escalate privileges and capture the flag<br>
-                            🔍 Start by running 'cve-scanner' to identify system vulnerabilities<br>
+                            🔍 Start by running 'cve-scanner' to identify misconfigurations<br>
                             <br>
                             Type 'help' for available commands.<br>
                             <br>